dudizimber/karo-reactions/README.md

 ## Environment Variables from Alerts

-The k8s-alert-reaction-operator provides access to alert data through environment variables:
+Karo provides access to alert data through environment variables:

 - Use `alertRef.fieldPath` to extract specific fields from the alert
 - Common paths include: